Buuber28/mewtate/README.md

 8. Calculate conservation scores.
 9. Compare wildtype and mutant sequences.
 10. Adjust severity using biochemical change, conservation, and functional-region context.
-11. Load an AlphaFold model when available and highlight affected residues.
+11. Load an AlphaFold model when available and highlight affected structure positions.

 ## Mutation Interpretation

 mewtate combines several sources of evidence:

 - **Biochemical severity:** charge, polarity, hydrophobicity, amino acid class, and BLOSUM62 score.
-- **Conservation severity:** mutations at highly or moderately conserved positions increase concern.
+- **Conservation severity:** substitutions, deletions, and insertions near highly or moderately conserved positions increase concern.
 - **Functional-region severity:** mutations affecting UniProt-annotated functional regions increase concern, especially high-impact regions such as active sites and binding sites.
 - **Indel handling:** consecutive insertions and deletions are grouped into clearer mutation events.
-- **Structure context:** substitutions and deletions are highlighted directly; insertions highlight the flanking structure residues because the inserted residue does not exist in the wildtype structure.
+- **Structure context:** substitutions and deletions are highlighted directly; insertions highlight the flanking structure residues because the inserted residue does not exist in the wildtype/reference structure.

 ## Tech Stack